Spring (hydrology): Classification

 Fontaine de Vaucluse or Spring of Vaucluse in France discharges about 470 e6USgal of water per day at a rate of 727 ft3 per second.

 Springs fall into three general classifications: perennial (springs that flow constantly during the year); intermittent (temporary springs that are active after rainfall, or during certain seasonal changes); and periodic (as in geysers that vent and erupt at regular or irregular intervals).

 Springs are often classified by the volume of the water they discharge.
-The largest springs are called "first-magnitude", defined as springs that discharge water at a rate of at least 2800 liters or 100 cuft of water per second.
+The largest springs are called "first-magnitude", defined as springs that discharge water at a rate of at least 2800 liters or 100 ft3 of water per second.
 Some locations contain many first-magnitude springs, such as Florida where there are at least 27 known to be that size; the Missouri and Arkansas Ozarks, which contain 10 known of first-magnitude; and 11 more in the Thousand Springs area along the Snake River in Idaho.
 The scale for spring flow is as follows: